21anonymous12/EMNLP./README.md

 ---
 ## How to Use

-1. Clone this repository using the web URL.
+**1. Clone this repository using the web URL.**
 ```bash
 git clone https://github.com/21anonymous12/EMNLP..git
 ```
-2. To use MIAS, you need to install [Ollama](https://ollama.com/).
+**2. To use MIAS, you need to install [Ollama](https://ollama.com/).
 Please run the following code in your local environment.
-Our code is designed to be used on Linux systems.
+Our code is designed to be used on Linux systems.**
 ```bash
 curl -fsSL https://ollama.com/install.sh | sh
 ```
-3. Place [the scheduler checkpoint](https://drive.google.com/file/d/1034behq_VONXuJOlvCKuFRXNYkmNERTI/view?usp=sharing) inside the `scheduler` folder.
+**3. Place [the scheduler checkpoint](https://drive.google.com/file/d/1034behq_VONXuJOlvCKuFRXNYkmNERTI/view?usp=sharing) inside the `scheduler` folder.**

-4. Run the following code.
+**4. Run the following code.**
 ```bash
 ollama serve
 ```
-5. Check whether the model you want to use is supported by Ollama on the [official Ollama website](https://ollama.com/search), then pull the corresponding model using the code below.
-(The model name `phi4:14b` in the code is just an example.)
+**5. Check whether the model you want to use is supported by Ollama on the [official Ollama website](https://ollama.com/search), then pull the corresponding model using the code below.
+(The model name `phi4:14b` in the code is just an example.)**
 ```bash
 ollama pull phi4:14b
 ```

-6. If you want to change the model, you need to modify the code in the following four locations:
+**6. If you want to change the model, you need to modify the code in the following four locations:**

   * Line 56 in `MIAS.py`